Adnuntius/android_sdk/README.md

 ## Gradle Dependency

-For the moment, the com.android.folly dependency is not on maven central, hopefully version 1.2.0 will be on maven central and we can remove the jcenter() repository dependency below.
+For the moment, the com.android.volly dependency is not on maven central, hopefully version 1.2.0 will be on maven central and we can remove the jcenter() repository dependency below.

 ```